Newton's method for nonlinear mappings into vector bundles: Newton-Differentiability and Strict Differentiability

 \section{Newton-Differentiability and Strict Differentiability}

-For the analysis of Newton's method we will carry over two differentiability concepts, which are known on linear spaces, but slightly non-standard in the context of manifolds.
-The first is the so called \emph{Newton-differentiability} \cite{mifflin1977semismooth,qi1993nonsmooth,ulbrich2011semismooth}, a concept which is tailored for the analysis of local convergence of Newton's method, even for semismooth problems, the second one is \emph{strict differentiability} \cite{nijenhuis1974strong,schechter1996handbook}, a notion that is stronger than Fr\'echet differentiability, but weaker than continuous differentiability.
-As usual, we define these concepts by looking at the problem in local charts and showing invariance with respect to changes of charts.
+Classically, quadratic convergence of Newton's method is analysed for continuously differentiable mappings, where the derivative satisfies a Lipschitz condition.
+However, in recent years, weaker smoothness concepts have become popular, which are sufficient to show local superlinear convergence.
+For the analysis of Newton's method we will discuss two of these differentiability concepts, which are known on linear spaces, but slightly non-standard in the context of manifolds.
+The first is the so called \emph{Newton-differentiability} \cite{mifflin1977semismooth,qi1993nonsmooth,ulbrich2011semismooth}, a concept which is tailored for the analysis of local convergence of Newton's method, even for semismooth problems, the second one is \emph{strict differentiability} \cite{nijenhuis1974strong,schechter1996handbook}, a notion that is stronger than Fr\'echet differentiability, but weaker than continuous differentiability, and we will use it to study the \emph{simplified} Newton method, which is a building block of our globalization scheme, introduced below.
+Semismoothness of vector fields on Riemannian manifolds has already been discussed in \cite{si2024riemannian,diepeveen2021inexact,de2020newton} by using parallel transport and the exponential map.
+We consider mappings into general manifolds and define semismoothness and strict differentiability by looking at the problem in local charts and showing invariance with respect to changes of charts.
+Later, we will also view semismoothness and strict differentiability in a geometric form using general retractions and vector transports.